 - Sprinkle the top of the nachos with the shredded cheese and chopped bacon pieces.
 Slide back into the oven for 2-3 minutes, until the cheese is melted.

 - Add the additional toppings before serving or serve them alongside in small bowls.

 The Complete Irish Pub Cookbook is Amazon’s #1 Bestseller in Irish cooking, with 4.7 stars.
-For less than $6, you can “set your taste buds tingling.”
+It promises to “set your taste buds tingling.”
 Who could refuse an offer like that?